Sunday, 1 July 2018

 Ascent 171 m, descent 68 m

-After sleepless hours tormented by childish, irrational fears, dawn finally came.
+After sleepless hours in which I was tormented by irrational, childish fears, dawn finally came.
 I felt terrible, but at least the ordeal was over.

 I dragged myself up and we set off just after 6:30 am, turning away from the town and crossing the Dore again.

-A couple of kilometres later, having crossed the flood plain with its carpet of ripe wheat, we came to the Allier.
+A couple of kilometres later, having crossed the flood plain with its carpet of ripe wheat, we came to the Allier river.

-It was the first time we had been near it since leaving Longues four days ago, and the last we would see of it for another four days.
+It was the first time we had seen it since leaving Longues four days ago, and the last we would see of it for another four days.